owid/etl/docs/tutorials/adding-data/manual.md

 To test the step, you can run it on the grapher `staging` database, or using [a local grapher](https://github.com/owid/owid-grapher/blob/master/docs/docker-compose-mysql.md).

+!!! warning "The `grapher` step to import the dataset to Grpaher is now automatic"
+    We have automatic deploys to grapher database from ETL.
+This means that whenever we push to master, `etl --grapher` is automatically run and pushes your data to MySQL.
+This means:

+    - **You don't have to manually push to grapher**.
+Just merge and wait for CI status on master to turn green.
+    - You can still manually push new datasets (a new dataset doesn't have recipe in master yet).
+This is useful if you want to explore it in grapher, get feedback, iterate on a PR, etc. However, if you manually deploy an existing dataset, it'll be overwritten by the version in master

+    Automatic deploys will run on both production and staging.
+This process is not final, we are still iterating.

 #### Create a pull request to merge the new branch with the master branch in `etl`.
 At this point, some further editing of the step files may be required before merging the branch with master.